oracle/content-and-experience-toolkit/sites/doc/Build-Test.md

 There are currently no OOTB remote tests defined.
 You can run with `--remote` and it will bring up the browser and logon but the `componentsSpec` and `templatesSpec` will simply state that there is a "ToDo" to write the remote tests and throw a test failure error.

-To write remote tests, you'll need to seed a site before running the tests (use the OCE CLI commands).
+To write remote tests, you'll need to seed a site before running the tests (use the OCM CLI commands).
 Once the site is seeded, you can have specific pages in the site for validating individual components on the remote server.

 ## Jenkins Integration